Experience Endpoints

 404 Routes

-If a user makes a request to your Experience Domain or Slug, and that request does not match the configuration of any route, the user will receive a standard HTTP 404 response with a JSON body of:
+If a user makes a request to your Experience Domain or Slug, and that request does not match the configuration of any route, the response will fall back to the experience version’s default Not Found Reply behavior.

-To instead reply with a custom 404 page, set the route to /{any*}, which serves as a non-specific “catch-all” route that will match any request of the same method, but will only do so after attempting to match all other routes of the same method.
+To instead reply with a custom 404 response for certain scenarios, you may employ wildcards, which serve as a non-specific “catch-all” route that will match any request of the same method, but will only do so after attempting to match all other routes of the same method.

 Linked Resources